internet4000/find/readme.md

 Query URL: `https://find.internet4000.com?q=%s`
 ```

-3. Search using `!` prefixes in your browser's URL bar.
+3. Make the new Find search engine your default search engine.
+4. Now you should be able to use the functionalities from your URL bar.

 ## Usage details